Matt’s BBQ: Best barbecue in Portland, Oregon

 Prost!
 Marketplace, one of many food cart pods found in Portland

-As mentioned before, Matt’s BBQ is a small food cart located in a food cart pod next to Prost!, a German restaurant and neighborhood pub.
+As mentioned before, Matt’s BBQ is a small food cart in a pod next to Prost!, a German restaurant and neighborhood pub.
 The food cart pod, known as Prost!
-Marketplace, is one of many pods found in neighborhoods all over Portland.
-These pods of food trucks, carts, and trailers, serve all types of local and international food.
-If you come to Portland, you can’t leave without trying food from one of the food cart pods.
-Visiting one is a must for foodies.
+Marketplace is one of many pods found in neighborhoods all over Portland.

 Matt’s BBQ Menu